sealerio/sealer/docs/design/plugin.md

 COPY label_nodes.yaml plugin
 ```

-Build a cluster image that contains the golang plugin (or more plugins):
+Build a ClusterImage that contains the golang plugin (or more plugins):

 ```shell script
 sealer build -m lite -t kubernetes-post-install:v1.19.8 .